 In addition to derivative contracts that meet the characteristics of a guarantee, the Company is both a purchaser and seller of credit protection in the credit derivatives market.
-For further discussion of credit derivatives, see Note 5.
+Refer to Note 6 for further information on credit derivatives.

 Unsettled securities financing agreements